Category Archives: Garden Tips

 • Apply dormant oil spray to fruit trees.

-• Pests to watch for: Rabbits, deer, woodchucks, and birds.
+• Pests to watch for: Asparagus beetle, aphids, cabbage worms, cutworms, rabbits, deer, woodchucks, and birds.

 • Here are some more UMD’s HGIC Garden Tips.